By: Marilyn L. Davis

 - Self-seeking and Self-centered

-There are countless ways to keep our addition dormant.
+There are countless ways to keep our addiction dormant.
 We can:

 - Attend recovery support meetings and find others who struggle with and overcome their addictions.